 c.
-Straightedging.
+Straight-edging.

-Use a 10 foot straightedge parallel to the pavement centerline to reveal any irregularities.
+Use a 10-foot straightedge parallel to the pavement centerline to reveal any irregularities.
+Overlap successive advances of the straightedge no less than 1/2 the length of the straightedge.
 Strike off high areas and fill low areas with fresh concrete.

-Consolidate the areas corrected and refinish them with a long-handled float.
+Consolidate the corrected areas and refinish them with a long-handled float.
 Start the float at the edge of the pavement and slowly move it to the crown and back again to the edge.
-Only float enough to seal the surface.
+Float only enough to seal the surface.